GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

 Achieve appropriate levels of accuracy and robustness.
 Implement cybersecurity measures proportionate to risks.

-Article 12: Logging Implications
+Article 12: logging implications

 Article 12 is particularly relevant for ambient AI scribes and represents a core area of GLACIS expertise.
 High-risk systems must be designed to automatically record events ("logs") throughout their operation.